MobilePayDev/MobilePayDev.github.io/docs/invoice/resources.md

 # Resources

-[API documentation](/api/invoice): The API reference documentation for Invoice

 ## New Wallet Launch - Resources

 We're steadily moving towards one unified platform that offers new opportunities, flexibility across channels, and simplification.
 Depending on your integration setup, your customers will experience benefits from the start.